chjackson/survextrap/README.md

 Major things to do are:

-* Treatment effect waning: implemented after inference, by mixing the predictions for treated and untreated groups, with mixing weight decreasing with time.

 * Empirical work to show the impact of priors and knot choice.
 Can we derive more practically-meaningful default priors for changes in hazard through time, e.g. in terms of orders of magnitude?
-How much does knot choice matter in particular with external data?
+How much does knot choice matter, in particular with external data?

-* More experience and examples of using it with real external data, including a vignette that lists how to implement all previously-suggested approaches for extrapolation with external data.
+* More experience and examples of using it with real external data, including a vignette that lists how to implement other previously-suggested approaches for extrapolation with external data.

 * Thorough testing, documentation and error handling.

+* A paper about it.

 If you want to try it out - feel free to install the development version as: